Gourieff/comfyui-reactor-node/README.md

 ### 0.4.1 <sub><sup>BETA8</sup></sub>

-- Seperate Node for the Face Restoration postprocessing (FR https://github.com/Gourieff/comfyui-reactor-node/issues/191), can be found inside ReActor's menu (RestoreFace Node)
+- Separate Node for the Face Restoration postprocessing (FR https://github.com/Gourieff/comfyui-reactor-node/issues/191), can be found inside ReActor's menu (RestoreFace Node)
 - (Windows) Installation can be done for Python from the System's PATH
 - Different fixes and improvements